161chihuahuas/dusk/whitepaper.md

 ### History

 In 2014, I picked up a book in which a well known editor and activist abstractly describes a hypothetical system where documents can be stored across some number of computers.
 The files are indexed by their hash.
 This property is called "content-addressable" and it means that every piece of data can be reduced to a single unique number and that number is used as a lookup key.
-He discusses how this could resist censorship and how such a system could be relevant to WikiLeaks.
+He discusses how this could resist censorship.

 About a year later, I found myself participating in a hackathon.
 Several months before, I had begun working on an implementation of [Kademlia](https://www.scs.stanford.edu/~dm/home/papers/kpos.pdf), which is an algorithm for a [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) .
 A DHT is a way of storing a simple data structure across a number of computers.
 I had started working on this implementation as a learning exercise.